Lovely Joan - Folk Fingerstyle Guitar Arrangement in Tab, Notation and Audio

-Lovely Joan - Audio, notation and tablature
+Lovely Joan - Audio, Notation and Tablature

-Notes on playing Lovely Joan
+Notes on Playing Lovely Joan

 As the tablature makes clear, the song can be played in the first position of the fretboard.
 All the notes are available within the first three frets plus one stretch up to fret 5 on the first string to play the high A note.

-About the music
+About the Music

-The mode, A Dorian, is the same as the scale of A natural minor except that the 6th note is F# instead of F.
+Lovely Joan is a modal folk song.
+The mode is Dorian, and in this arrangement is 'A' Dorian.
+The mode, A Dorian is the same as the scale of A natural minor except that the 6th note is F# instead of F.

 A Dorian = A B C D E F# G A

 Modal pieces are commonly published in either of two ways regarding the key signature.
 One way uses the key signature that agrees with the number of sharps or flats in the mode.
-In this case the key signature would be a single sharp (F#).
+In this case, the key signature would be a single sharp (F#).
 This is the same key signature that is used by music written in the keys, G major and E minor, but it's definitely not in either of those keys.